flaviagiammarino/blog-website/blog/chronos_bedrock.rst

 TSFMs eliminate the traditional need for domain-specific model development, allowing organizations to deploy accurate time series solutions faster.

-In this post, we will focus on Chronos, a family of TSFMs for time series forecasting developed by Amazon.
+In this post, we will focus on Chronos, a family of TSFMs for probabilistic time series forecasting developed by Amazon.
 In contrast to other TSFMs, that rely on LLMs pre-trained on text, Chronos models are trained from scratch on a large collection of time series datasets.
 Moreover, unlike other TSFMs, which require fine-tuning on in-domain data, Chronos models generate accurate